How to Get DEA Approval for the First Homeschool Application They've Ever Seen in Nunavut

 Before submitting: If possible, have an informal conversation with the principal.
 Explain your intention, share your draft EPP, and ask for their input.
 A principal who feels consulted — not blindsided — is more likely to support your application at the DEA meeting.

-During the process: The principal may be the one recommending approval or requesting revisions to the DEA.
+During the process: The principal assists the DEA with evaluation and supervision and may request revisions for the DEA to review.
 Making their job easy (clear documentation, responsive communication, well-organised portfolio) smooths the entire relationship.

 After approval: The bi-annual portfolio meetings are with the principal.
 Approach these as collaborative check-ins, not inspections.
 Bring organised work samples mapped to the four strands.
 Show progress.
 Ask for feedback.